|

 only other item found in the OSTP files is a briefing paper written by Bruce Maccabee, but

+it will be discussed later.
 The records we have telling us what happened at the

 briefing come from outside the White House.
 Those involve accounts from briefers